 2. If there is cause for an investigation, the Conflict of Interest Subcommittee or Executive Director of the Research Services Foundation or Research Integrity Officer will provide a copy of the allegation to the Investigator and his/her Unit Supervisor or Department Head.

 1. Every effort will be made to obscure the identity of the reporting individual.

 2. The Investigator shall have the opportunity to present a written response and may request to meet with the Conflict of Interest Subcommittee or Executive Director of the Research Services Foundation or Research Integrity Officer.

 3. If the Institutional Conflict of Interest Subcommittee or Executive Director of the Research Services Foundation or Research Integrity Officer finds non-compliance or research bias, it shall:

 1. make a written finding and recommendation for appropriate action and send a copy of the letter to: the Investigator, the Unit Supervisor or Department Head.

 2. make a mitigation report to contain the key elements of the retrospective review and a description of the effects of bias.

-4. The investigator may present a written response and meet in person with the Research Advisory Board Conflict of Interest Committee or Executive Director of the Research Services Foundation or Research Integrity within 30 business days of the finding.
-The Research Advisory Board Conflict of Interest Committee or Executive Director of the GSRSF or Research Integrity shall then decide upon an appropriate action.
+4. The investigator may present a written response and meet in person with the Conflict of Interest Subcommittee or Executive Director of the Research Services Foundation or Research Integrity within 30 business days of the finding.
+The Conflict of Interest Subcommittee or Executive Director of the GSRSF or Research Integrity shall then decide upon an appropriate action.

 5. The investigator will receive the decision in writing (with a copy to the Unit Supervisor or Department Head).
 The Executive Director of the Research Services Foundation or Research Integrity will also notify the party making the allegation of the final disposition of the matter.